 54 They are they who are the church of the Firstborn.
 (D&C 76:51–54)

 21 And they who are not sanctified through the law which I have given unto you, even the law of Christ, must inherit another kingdom, even that of a terrestrial kingdom, or that of a telestial kingdom.
 22 For he who is not able to abide the law of a celestial kingdom cannot abide a celestial glory.
 (D&C 88:21–22)

 5 Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.
 (John 3:5)

 At first glance, it’s easy to assume these scriptures are saying that LDS ordinances like baptism and confirmation by a living LDS priesthood holder is required for admittance into the highest heaven.
 Although a careful reading shows that no LDS scripture specifically says any such thing.
-A careful reading does show that the scriptures ALWAYS deliberatly use carefully worded dualistic metaphors when talking about such matters.
-The need to study out these metaphors to find out what they are really saying becomes more apparent when we look into scriptures like the one’s we’re about to go through.
+A careful reading does show that the scriptures ALWAYS deliberately use carefully worded dualistic metaphors when talking about such matters.
+The need to study out these metaphors to find out why they are so purposefully vague and full of symbol becomes more apparent when we look into scriptures like the one’s we’re about to go through.

 The heavens were opened upon us, and I beheld the celestial kingdom of God…

 6 And [I] marveled how it was that [Alvin] had obtained an inheritance in that kingdom, seeing that he had departed this life before the Lord had set his hand to gather Israel the second time, and had not been baptized for the remission of sins.

 7 Thus came the voice of the Lord unto me, saying: All who have died without a knowledge of this gospel, who would have received it if they had been permitted to tarry, shall be heirs of the celestial kingdom of God;